jkempf42/kube-volttron/cluster-config/README.md

 ## Option 2: Create a gateway node VM on a local machine with VirtualBox and a central node VM in a public cloud.

-The first step is to create the gateway node on your local machine following the instructions in the previous section.
+The first step is to create the gateway node on your local machine following the instructions in the previous section, and find the public IP address of the gateway node.
+You can find the address by browsing to [`whatsmyip.org`](http://www.whatsmyip.org) from a browser running on `gateway-node`.
+You should write it down because you will need it during Wireguard configuration.
 Then follow the directions below to create a cloud VM for the central node.

 ### Introduction to using a public cloud VM for the central node.